tomazzlender/snapshot_inspector/README.md

 # Snapshot Inspector

 Take snapshots of responses and mail messages while testing, and inspect them in a browser.
 A Ruby on Rails engine.
-Works with the default Ruby on Rails testing framework only (minitest).
+Works with the default Ruby on Rails testing framework and RSpec.

-> **NOTICE:** the library works great, needs some internal refactoring, and a few more nice to have features.
+> **NOTICE:** the library works great, needs some internal refactoring, and some nice to have features.

 ## Installation
 Add the gem to your application's Gemfile under `:development` and `:test` groups.
 Snapshots are taken in the test environment and inspected in the development environment.